 FLARE Interns at the Endocrine Society should expect to:

-Be availability and willing to serve on a committee or Task Force for a full year, starting in March or April.
+Be available and willing to serve on a committee or Task Force for a full year, starting in March or April.
 For more information on Endocrine Society Committees, please visit our Society Committees page.

 Travel to a one-day meeting in Washington DC